Kava-Labs/kava/README.md

 If you have technical questions or concerns, ask a developer or community member in the [Kava discord](https://discord.com/invite/kQzh3Uv).

+## Security

+If you find a security issue, please report it to security [at] kava.io.
+Depending on the verification and severity, a bug bounty may be available.

 ## License

 Copyright © Kava Labs, Inc. All rights reserved.